seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **POMPEY**
 I am as well acquainted here as I was in our house
 of profession: one would think it were Mistress
-Overdone’s own house, for here be many of her old
+Overdone's own house, for here be many of her old
 customers.
-First, here’s young Master Rash; he’s in
+First, here's young Master Rash; he's in
 for a commodity of brown paper and old ginger,
 ninescore and seventeen pounds; of which he made
 five marks, ready money: marry, then ginger was not